Why Work in Finance? Here are 11 very good reasons to consider a career in the world of Finance!

-Why a Career in Finance #1: It Pays Well
+Why Work in Finance #1: It Pays Well

 When I graduated from university with a commerce degree, I started a three year graduate scheme with PriceWaterhouseCoopers in Dublin.